SkoolNotes/Taproot/2020BIO101/KBhBIO101Proteins.md

 course: BIO101
 ---

+# Proteins
-All cell uses _rybozome_ to force animo acids together to make proteins.
+All cell uses _rybozome_ to force [[KBhBIO101AminoAcids]] together to make proteins.
 And yes, if you have a high energy source that would not require ATP from itself (make life from not life), you could get proteans to fold.

 ## Protean Shapes